claranet/terraform-signalfx-detectors/examples/stack/README.md

    to the `auth_token` provider argument.
 1. Run `terraform init`.
 1. Run `terraform apply`.
-1. You can optionnaly customize the configuration of the example module imported in [detectors.tf](detectors.tf) following the wiki [Guidance](https://github.com/claranet/terraform-signalfx-detectors/wiki/Guidance) to meet your own needs and adjust the default behavior which could
+1. You can optionally customize the configuration of the example module imported in [detectors.tf](detectors.tf) following the wiki [Guidance](https://github.com/claranet/terraform-signalfx-detectors/wiki/Guidance) to meet your own needs and adjust the default behavior which could